katetruman/MultiAgentEC/README.md

 - [Expectations.ipynb](Expectations.ipynb) provides an overview of the expectation rule examples covered.
 - Individual expectation examples can be found in the [ExpectationExamples](ExpectationExamples) folder.
 - For the current clauses which support discrete event calculus with Agent:Event syntax, see [dec:notation.pl](dec:notation.pl).
+- [DEC_Changes.pl](DEC_Changes.pl) records the changes made to dec.pl during the 10 Week Bursary period.
+- [date_time.pl] contains code from the [Date time package](https://github.com/fnogatz/date_time) by Falco Nogatz as using pack_install was not possible in Deepnote.
+Some Date time predicates are used by a notebook in the ExpectationExamples](ExpectationExamples) folder.

 ## Deepnote setup
 - The [Dockerfile](Dockerfile) used to set up the Deepnote environment.